agile6v/pupa/README.md

 Options:
     -f      Specify the cache file of the PUPA.
 If not specified, pupa.store file will be used in the current directory.
+    -n      Specify the number of the key.
+If not specified, default is 1000.
 ```